HumanCompatibleAI/human_aware_rl/README.md

 ```

 It is useful to setup a conda environment with Python 3.7:
 ```
-conda create -n hrc python=3.7 conda activate hrc
+conda create -n harl python=3.7 conda activate harl
 ```

 To complete the installation, run:
 ```
 install.sh
 ```

-Then install tensorflow (the GPU or non-GPU version depending on your setup):
+Then install tensorflow (the GPU **or** non-GPU version depending on your setup):
 ```
 pip install tensorflow==1.13.1
 ```